 MIA Online Parent Support Groups

-A space where parents can exchange and share experiences and information and foster a dialogue that goes beyond the predominant mainstream medical treatment model.
+A space where parents can exchange information and share experiences to foster a dialogue that goes beyond the predominant mainstream medical treatment model.

 Welcome!
 This Mad in America (MIA) forum hosts online parent support groups.
 We have started these groups in response to the many inquiries we get from parents who are skeptical of conventional drug-based treatments for children struggling with mental health issues and are now looking for alternatives.

 This is a new initiative for us, and so we are starting small.
 We offer two groups—one in Europe and the other in the United States/Canada.
 Each is limited to 15 participants.
 Initially, we will be focusing on parents of children 18 years old or younger.
 In the future, we envision hosting groups for parents of adult children as well.